wallacebrf/Synology-to-TrueNAS/README.md

 `phantomjs` allows YT-DLP to download videos from sites other than youtube by simulating a normal web browser and isolating the video stream to download.

 Please note that the `youtube-dl.php` file in my configuration is called within a different PHP file that has proper headers and formatting.
-If using the `youtube-dl.php` file stand alone, usea and edit the internal variables detailed below
+If using the `youtube-dl.php` file stand alone, use and edit the internal variables detailed below

 ```
 //********************************